joaopioner1/BegginerCodes_Csharp/README.md

 # Exercise_Csharp
-* Here I will put some exercises about C# programming language.✍️
+* Here I will put some exercises, porjects and etc about C# programming language.✍️